Teaching through the learning platform Mitt UiB.

 Mål og innhald

-- analyzes general discourses and narratives.
+- identifies and critically analyses multiple discourses and narratives.

 Krav til forkunnskapar

 - GEO335 (5 ECTS)

 - GEO336 (5 ECTS)

 Master's Programme in Geographies of Sustainable Development (MASV-MEHA) or Master's Programme in Geography (MASV-GEOG), students from other relevant master¿s programmes at UiB and incoming exchange students with relevant background.
 Interested students from other programmes and exchange students are welcome to contact the Department of Geography (Studieveileder.firstname.lastname@example.org).

 Arbeids- og undervisningsformer

 This is a hybrid classroom-online course, allowing for both in-classroom and online participation.
 The course is divided into two parts.
 Part I consists of seven double-hour lectures examining key themes and debates in geographical research on sustainable development and environmental governance.
 Part II consists of a series of seven seminars, in which students are encouraged to engage these debates with reference to place-based case studies.
 At each seminar, students will present progress towards their course paper and receive feedback from their peers.

 - Term paper (40% of the total grade)

 - Oral exam (30% of the total grade)